 We can see why a SIM only deal from EE might appeal.
 If you've just come to the end of your mobile phone contract but don't much fancy ditching your current handset, shoving a free SIM in there is a thrifty alternative to upgrading.
 And EE is the UK network offering the fastest 4G speeds around.
 The same goes if you've managed to get hold of a bargain SIM-free phone or have been gifted a hand-me-down from a friend or family member.
 SIMO could be a good way to go.

-Check out our comparison table below to get a tailor-made EE SIM only deal - handy if you can grab a bargain Black Friday mobile phone deal.
+Check out our comparison table below to get a tailor-made EE SIM only deal.
 And further down the page, we'll tell you more about what to expect from EE, how to keep hold of your current number and answers to more commonly asked questions.

 Is EE a good mobile network?

 EE is the most used network in the UK and took home the Best Consumer Network prize at the 2017 Mobile Industry Awards - so pretty good pedigree, we'd say!

 The reason EE stands out most however, is its 4G speeds.
 It's the fastest network by some distance, and around 50% faster than any of the other three major networks (Vodafone, O2 and Three).

 Are EE SIM only deals cheaper than contract?